Koquda/Koquda/README.md

 I'm Alejandro Campa Martínez from Spain, and I study Software Engineer in University of Oviedo.

 ##### About me
-- I’m currently on Third year in Universisty of Oviedo
+- I’m currently on Fifth year in Universisty of Oviedo
-- I'm currently looking for learning oportunities as well as work experience and internships
+- I'm currently working in ASAC Comunicaciones as a Cloud Software Engineer/Developer

 ##### Languages and Tools :